-In addition to her clinical training and 20-plus years of clinical practice, Dr Curotto has competencies and/or expertise in the following therapeutic approaches.
+In addition to her clinical training and over 25 years of clinical practice, Dr. Curotto has competencies and/or expertise in the following therapeutic approaches.
 These approaches can be tailored to your specific needs and preferences, helping you navigate the unique challenges of coping with the loss of a beloved pet and ultimately find healing/growth, acceptance, and love again.

 Traditional grief counseling involves providing a safe space for individuals to express their feelings and work through and grow around their grief, often through talk therapy.
 As a pet loss specialist and grief educator, I can offer a comprehensive and compassionate approach to helping you understand and navigate your feelings and identify a path forward.